akykaan/CopyLog/README.md

 ✔ Minimal and user-friendly interface

-✔ Quick Access with Mini Panel
-Press Ctrl + B to open a floating mini panel at your mouse position — without fully launching the app.
-This panel lets you instantly view, copy, or delete recent clipboard entries, helping you stay focused and efficient.
+✔ Press Ctrl + B to open a floating mini panel at your mouse position — even when the app is running in the background.
+This panel lets you instantly view and copy recent clipboard entries, helping you stay focused and efficient.

 ## Installation